syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Highlighting-matched-text.md

 ---
 layout: post
-title: MatchHighlighting of AutoComplete in SfTextBoxExt control for UWP
+title: MatchHighlighting of AutoComplete in Syncfusion SfTextBoxExt.
 description: Learn how to highlight the matched text in AutoComplete
 platform: uwp
 control: SfTextBoxExt